divpaste/ds.github.io/README.md

 This project is an **interactive Linked List Visualizer** built using **HTML, CSS, and D3.js**.
 It provides a graphical interface to create, manipulate, and visualize operations on different types of linked lists.

-The tool is designed for **students, educators, and developers** to better understand how linked list operations work step by step.
+The tool is designed for **students, educators, and developers** to gain a deeper understanding of how linked list operations work step by step.

 ---